-Earthquake Insurance purchased as additional coverage when you get your home insurance, condo insurance or tenant insurance.
-This covers your for the repair of your home or replacement of your personal property if they are damaged in an earthquake.
+Earthquake Insurance is purchased as additional coverage when you get your home insurance, condo insurance, or tenant insurance.
+This covers the repair of your home or replacement of your personal property if they are damaged in an earthquake.
 Earthquake Insurance also provides coverage if you’re unable to live in your home post-earthquake due to the damage caused.

-To purchase earthquake insurance you must be a person with an existing home, condo or tenant insurance policy.
+To purchase earthquake insurance you must be a person with an existing home insurance, condo insurance, or tenant insurance policy.
 If you do not currently have one of these policies you can purchase earthquake insurance at the time you insure your home.

 If your policy covered a home, you will be covered for the loss or damage of your building and the replacement of your contents.
 The coverage will also take care of any additional expenses, to the limit the policy specifies, incurred while having to live away from your home.

-If you rent your home, the coverage will cover your property and additional living expenses.
+The coverage will cover your property and additional living expenses if you rent your home.

 As with other insurance coverage, the cost is dependent on many things.
 The amount of the policy, the deductible, and the area you live in can affect the cost.
 The insurance could be as little as $50 a year or well into the hundreds of dollars.

-Contrary to popular belief, homeowners assume that government will compensate them for damage or earthquake coverage is included in their home insurance policy, which in fact it is not.
+Contrary to popular belief, homeowners assume that government will compensate them for damage or earthquake coverage is included in their home insurance policy, which it is not.

-There are a lot of things you can do to prepare for an earthquake but the only way to actually financially protect yourself against earthquake damage is to actually buy earthquake insurance.
+There are a lot of things you can do to prepare for an earthquake but the only way to financially protect yourself against earthquake damage is to buy earthquake insurance.

-Every year the number of earthquakes and other disasters like hurricanes, tornadoes, wild fires and tsunamis affect millions of people.
-So how do insurance companies have the ability pay out all of the claims?
+Every year the number of earthquakes and other disasters like hurricanes, tornadoes, wildfires, and tsunamis affect millions of people.
+So how do insurance companies have the ability to pay out all of the claims?